 Spatial autocorrelation occurs at different length scales.
 For example, climate in Los Angeles is similar to that in San Diego, but within LA there are many neighborhoods with very different socioeconomic statuses – climate has a much longer length scale of spatial autocorrelation than socioeconomic status.
-Length scale of spatial autocorrelation can be explored with the correlogram [@Cliff1981-cf], which computes Moran’s I or Geary’s C over higher orders of neighborhoods.
+Length scale of spatial autocorrelation can be explored with the correlogram [@Cliff1981-eu], which computes Moran’s I or Geary’s C over higher orders of neighborhoods.
 For example, a second order neighbor is a neighbor of a neighbor, and 3rd order means neighbor of neighbor of neighbor, and so on.
 This can be a proxy for spatial distance.
 In most cases where spatial autocorrelation is present, the magnitude of autocorrelation decays with increasing order of neighborhoods, but in some cases it may increase from the first to second order neighbors.
 Genes exhibit different rate of decay with increasing order of neighborhoods.
-Computing the correlogram with high order of neighbors is not scalable; the variogram [@Cressie1993-cd] is more appropriate for longer distances to explore length scales of spatial autocorrelation.
+Computing the correlogram with high order of neighbors is not scalable; the variogram [@Cressie1993-hq] is more appropriate for longer distances to explore length scales of spatial autocorrelation.

 Below is a list of vignettes that use the correlogram.
 The links point to the sections that use correlograms.
 The corresponding Google Colab notebooks are also linked to.
 The list is sorted by technology.